 At the 911 Memorial, we opted not to head in.
 We had been in very recently and we happy just taking in the memorial fountains on such a beautiful day.
 The pass would have covered the entry and we spent plenty of time at the fountains so the pass would have been great if we had wanted to head in.

-Next stop on the tour was battery park.
+The next stop on the tour was Battery Park.
 Here again, we opted to not take the Statue of Liberty Cruise.
 The Queue was nonexistent and we could have hopped on the next boat to the Statue.
 It was a pretty chilly day and we knew it would be very cold on the water and we had seen the statue yesterday from an even better angle.
 So we just enjoyed the park, but this was another chance for the pass to have paid back.

 Finally, we caught the bus up the ring road to the Intrepid Museum.
 We are split over this place, Kate hates it, it is just a few old planes on a boat.
 I, however, love it.
 The Intrepid Museum really does have some incredible icons of Aviation History and I love every second I spend there!